 Who was living at Preston in 1837?
 What was their status?
-Who were the owners of property in the village?
-Who had died or left the village by 1841?
+Who were owners of property in the hamlet?
+Who had died or left Preston by 1841?
 The Preston Rate Book of 1837 answers these questions.

 The research value of Rate Books

-Rate Books are therefore valuable when researching a community because:
+Rate Books are valuable when researching a community because:

 The Poor Rate Book for Preston - 1837

-This relates to the part of the village which was in the parish of Hitchin which constitutes about 80% of the population.
+This relates to the part of the hamlet which was in the parish of Hitchin which constitutes about 80% of the population.